ccsfist/filist/README.md

 # This is a repo for FI list of links based on csv file: https://ccsfist.github.io/filist/

+### To update the filist
+    - add any images to the images directory in the repo
+    - edit combined_data.csv file to generate all the entries
+       - Note its format was the combination of 3 spreadsheets by ai so it doesnt make complete sense (someday, hopefully).
+       - Depending on the kind of entry, you need to put the information (like titles, urls, etc) in different parts of the spreadsheet
+       - It has redundant columns, where different columns only work for different kinds of entries
+    - you run python make_simplefihtml.py and it generates index.html
+    - double check that index.html looks ok
+    - git add, commit, and push

 ### Immediate next steps:
    - need to add features to include new pubs, look for duplicates across merged csv file, keep image cache working with new documents
    - forcerank column in csv file that allows you to have items sit near the top of the html, irregardless of the date